AkosSeres/BallPhysics/README.md

 # Balls-Physics
 Physics simulation on balls
 [Try out the editor!](https://akosseres.github.io/BallPhysics/test/)

+Controls:
-Controls: up and down arrows - switching between modes and use the mouse to interact
+* up and down arrows to switch between modes
+* use the mouse to interact

 # Licensing
 `Balls-Physics` is licensed under the LGPL 2.1 License.